IE Business School

-IE Business School is a graduate and undergraduate business school, located in Madrid, Spain.
+IE Business School is an undergraduate and graduate business school, located in Madrid, Spain.
 It was founded in 1973 under the name Instituto de Empresa (lit.
 Institute of Business) and is part of IE University since 2007.
 IE Business School is known for its master's program in management, which has been well ranked by numerous publications.
 It maintains a global network of approximately 220 partner universities, while also offering dual-degree programs.
 The institution runs BBA, MBA, Executive MBA, master's degree programs in finance and management, executive education programs, PhD, and DBA programs.

 History

 IE Business School was established in 1973 in Madrid, Spain and was founded by entrepreneurs with a focus on entrepreneurship in business education.
 The school has especially emphasized on diversity.

 In 2001, it launched its first blended program and in 2002 its e-learning unit.
-Over the years, the school has earned the “triple crown” accreditation in 2002, a distinction held by only 1% of business schools worldwide.
+Over the years, the school has earned the "triple crown accreditation" in 2002, a distinction held by only 1% of business schools worldwide.